Dbini222/FYP1/scripts/script.md

 This directory is to store all the scripts that I will be using in this project.
 This is limited to MEN'S T-SHIRTS
+TODO:
+- write tests for what to do if the website is returning none (i.e.e because the website has changed the way it does the tags for example)

 AIM:
 - go through the several e-commerce website pages get images from their best selling t-shirts